jrheard/akaptur.github.com/source/_posts/2013-08-14-python-bytecode-fun-with-dis.markdown

              19 RETURN_VALUE
 ```

-`dis` takes each byte, finds the opcode that corresponds to it in `opcodes.py`, and prints it as a nice, readable constant.
+Now this starts to make some sense.  `dis` takes each byte, finds the opcode that corresponds to it in `opcodes.py`, and prints it as a nice, readable constant.
 If we look at `opcodes.py` we see that `LOAD_CONST` is 100, `STORE_FAST` is 125, etc. `dis` also shows the line numbers on the left and the values or names on the right.
 So without ever seeing something like before, we have an idea what's going on: we first load a constant, 2, then somehow store it as `a`.
 Then we repeat this with 3 and `b`.
 We load `a` and `b` back up, do `BINARY_ADD`, which presumably adds the numbers, and then do `RETURN_VALUE`.

 Examining the bytecode can sometimes increase your understanding of python code.
-Here are two examples.
+Here is one example.

 ### elif
 `elif` is identical in bytecode to `else ... if`.
 Take a look: